DmxLarchey/Kruskal-AlmostFull/README.md

 - when all the lifts of `R` are `af` witnessed by `h : ∀ a, af (R↑a)`, then a recursive call on the proof `h f₀ : af (R↑f₀)` computes a bound `n` for `R↑f₀` and the tail of the sequence `f` (ie `λ x, f (S x)`), and we state that `S n` is a bound for `f` itself, and then prove it as `[PO₂]` above.
+- the proof obligations `[PO₁]` and `[PO₂]` are omitted here because do not participate in the CC.

-Hence, we can view the computational contents of `a : af R` as a _well founded tree_ and use `f` to traverse a branch of that tree, selecting the upper node with `f₀`, `f₁`, `f₂` successively until the relation `R↑f₀...↑fₙ₋₁` becomes full.
+Hence, we can view the computational contents of `a : af R` as containing _well founded tree_ and use `f` to traverse a branch of that tree, selecting the upper node with `f₀`, `f₁`, `f₂` successively until the relation `R↑f₀...↑fₙ₋₁` becomes full.
 The number `n` of nodes crossed until the `af` tree tells us this relation is full gives the bound `2+n`.
+The well founded tree contained in `a : af R` collects, along its branches, bounds on the position of good pairs for every possible sequence of values.

 # Relational surjective morphisms